BuweiChen/BuweiChen/README.md

 ### Hi there 👋

-My name is Buwei and welcome to my GitHub page!
+Welcome to Buwei's GitHub page!
 Feel free to check out my projects.
 More are on the way and I'm working on them everyday, so be sure to check back soon!

 🔭 I’m currently working on...
 - **BluebookAI**: a course-selection chatbot assistant for Yale students